smaclell/smaclell.github.io/_drafts/principle-of-least-privelege-for-code.md

 At two ends of a very narrow spectrum are ``public`` and ``internal``.
 You want almost all your classes to be ``internal`` and only a few exposed using ``public``.

+The next modifiers ``abstract`` and ``sealed`` are great for controlling how and if your classes are inherited.
+Both modifiers are very powerful and define how classes can be used.

+Using ``abstract`` classes with abstract methods force consumers to implement your base classes.
+This can be great for [Template Methods/Classes][TODO] for laying out how you want the class to be used.

+After having inheritance
+abused for too long we have started to use ``sealed`` heavily.
+If this is not a problem for you I would not both including it.
+However, it allow you intentionally force composition over inheritance by preventing classes from being extended unless you want them too be.

+The next modifier ``partial`` is nice to break up larger classes or isolate generated code.
+It is reasonable to say if you want to use ``partial`` to break up large classes it is a code smell.
+However, it is commonly used to split generated code from your code.
+If you are generating you code code, try it out.

+Marking utility classes as ``static`` is fantastic.
+They can never be instantiated and cannot have normal class variables.

+The exception I would make to this is allowing test classes to access internal classes.

 Notes
 -------------------------------------------------------------------------------